wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 {% endhighlight %}
 This makes it immediately clear that this is a pretty expensive change to make.

-# motivating rule 3
+# Rule 3
 Rule 3 says essentially the following: if `f` is cheap, and `g` is expensive, then if we change `f` so as to call `g`, then `f` becomes expensive.
 That is to say, if you call an expensive function in another function, that other function becomes expensive automatically.
 Or, to put it conversely, **you cannot call an expensive function from a cheap function**.
 Not cannot as in "it is not allowed", rather cannot as in "it's a logical contradiction".
 This is not a rule so much as a fact of life.
 A natural law.
 It doesn't need motivation, it just *is*.

-In summary: functions either do I/O or not.
-This is inherent to the function.
+**In summary**: functions either do or do not do I/O. This is inherent to the function.
 Choosing whether or not to have rules 1 and 2 in your language is essentially choosing whether you want want to be honest with yourself and to make this explicit and easily inspected, or implicit and hidden in implementation.
 Rule 3 is a necessary consequence of choosing to have rules 1 and 2.

 ## But all my code will be red!
 Not necessarily.
 Check out these hexagons: